-The purpose of the committee is to promote the involvement of respiratory students in the business and activities of the House.
-A formal application process ensures all students receive the same information about the House, its role in the Association and its affiliates, and pair's students with a willing mentor or the delegation from their Chartered Affiliate.
-Responsibilities of the committee include: assessing the impact of the mentoring program; evaluating / reviewing the applications annually; sending informational e-mail and student applications to the Education Section, the House, the Affiliate President listserv and program coordinators from the host and neighboring states; formulating announcements of the program on Students Connect; corresponding with applicants to ensure they have all necessary information; soliciting mentors; updating the data base of program participants; and, conducting follow up surveys of participants.
+The Committee's student responsibilities are to maintain a formal application process ensures all students receive the same information about the House, its role in the Association and its affiliates, and pair's students with a willing mentor or the delegation from their Chartered Affiliate.
+Responsibilities of the committee include: assessing the impact of the mentoring program; evaluating and reviewing the applications annually; sending informational e-mail and student applications to the Education Section, the House, the Affiliate President listsery, formulating announcements of the program on Students Connect; corresponding with applicants to ensure they have all necessary information; soliciting mentors; updating the data base of program participants; and, conducting follow up surveys of participants.